seapagan/django-projects/README.md

 # Django Projects Portfolio

 A modern Django application for showcasing your development projects.
 Built with Django 5.1 and styled with Tailwind CSS, this application provides a clean and responsive interface to display your portfolio of projects.

-At this time it is not complete, and it is not easily customizable, this will be fixed very shortly.
+At this time it is not fully customizable, but this will be fixed very shortly.

 ## Features